 To have a full grasp of this language, you can either learn it informally from your local friends or while watching television.
 Those are an easy way to start with.

-But if you are serious about mastering the Malay language, look up teachers who can teach you formally.
+But if you are serious about mastering the language, look up Malay teachers in Ipoh for example who can teach you formally.
 They know what and how to teach you much better than depending on your friends, television or radios.
 They will make things a little more convenient for you.

 Tuition In Malay - What To Expect